cloudmesh/pi/content/en/tutorial/k3s-cluster/index.md

 ## 6. Verify the K3S Cluster Install

+Wait a moment for k3s to set up initial containers.

 Let us check that server reports the appropriate nodes as members.

 We can run remote commands with the `cms host ssh` command as well as using